zenwalk/feralfilehosting/Feral Wiki/Other software/Colored Ratio Column Plugin for rutorrent/readme.md

 This rutorret plugin automatically changes the text in the rutorrent ratio column, from red to green, based on the users upload ratio.

-I don't know if anyone will want to use this or not, but I wanted to redesign the ratiocolor plugin so that it would be a bit better looking and more appealing with dark backgrounds.

 Install it using [SSH](https://www.feralhosting.com/faq/view?question=12):